shreyas-girjapure/BasicProgrammingNotes/Recursion.md

     // "abbc"
     // Here we will stop checking when start =1 , end = 2; ,
     //as in our next iteration start =2 ,and end = 1;
-    //which we have already computed so we will only compute till
+    //which we have already computed so we will stop when
     // start > end

 public static boolean isPalindrome(String s , int start,int end){
     if(start > end){
         return true;